robertseaton/robertseaton.github.com/_posts/2014-02-22-jürgen-schmidhuber-creativity.markdown

 description:
 summary: "This is an explanation of Jürgen Schmidhuber's formal theory of creativity, except I've stripped it of all the, you know, formality."
-description: "A gentle, \"plain English\" explanation of Jürgen Schmidhuber's formal theory of creativity."
+description: "A gentle, 'plain English' explanation of Jürgen Schmidhuber's formal theory of creativity."
 ---